AutoRegressive Moving Average (ARMA) models: A Comprehensive Guide

 \((1-\phi L)\text{: The characteristic polynomial.}\)

-In order to analyze the stationarity of this AR(1) process, you need to check the first-order characteristic polynomial of (lambda-phi):
+In order to analyze the stationarity of this AR(1) process, you need to check the first-order characteristic polynomial of (lambda-phi).
+You have two ways to analyze it.
+You need to find the value of lambda.

 Let’s look at the second-order autoregressive model, also known as AR(2) model.